 North Dakota Human Resources Careers in Government

 - Human Resources Officer I for the North Dakota Office of Management and Budget in Bismarck: This position requires a bachelor’s degree in human resources with two years of professional HR experience or a master’s degree with one year of HR experience.
 Candidates with HR certification are preferred.
-The professional in this position will perform all classification and compensation activities, provide all recruitment and screening services, and provide HR management consultation.
+This position will perform all classification and compensation activities, provide all recruitment and screening services, and provide HR management consultation.

-- Human Resources Specialist (National Guard) in Minot: This position, which is entry-level, trains HR specialists to organize, maintain, and review personnel records, coordinate requests, and manage payroll and timekeeping.
+- Human Resources Specialist (National Guard) in Minot: This entry-level HR specialist organizes, maintains, and reviews personnel records, payroll and timekeeping.

 Human Resources Careers in North Dakota’s Oil Industry